Tuesday, July 25, 2023

 Beyond learning from books, I value the fellowship of other students, which in this 15th cycle of the course has been inspiring and supportive.
 Although Jason is “investigating platforms to use for this class that would eliminate any kind of student group entirely,” I hope he chooses to maintain the current arrangement, especially since contact with him is limited to the bimonthly Q&As.

 Sorcery of Hekate 1 is a complete system of magic that does not exclude prayer or worship, but focuses on what Jason refers to as “enhanced developmental practices.”
-The Mandala you will create in your mind serves as both an astral temple and a machine, aligning the practitioner with Hekate and other beings.
+The Mandala you will create with your mind serves as both an astral temple and a machine, aligning the practitioner with Hekate and other beings.

 Jason encourages a dedicated practice, starting with the daily recitation of 100 mantras, which he considers the bare minimum commitment.
 Additionally, you can perform about 20 minutes of ritual daily or weekly, depending on your preference and schedule.
 Each Dark Moon is an opportunity for a more extended ritual.